-Lead poisoning can occur if your cat consumes an animal which has been shot using lead pellets, either via hunting or being fed certain ‘pet meats’ which contain ground-up and wild-caught meat such as kangaroo or rabbit.
+Lead poisoning can occur if your cat consumes an animal that has been shot using lead pellets, either via hunting or being fed certain ‘pet meats’ which contain ground-up and wild-caught meat such as kangaroo or rabbit.

 Rodenticide and 1080 aren’t the only causes of secondary poisoning in cats, but they are among the most common.
 While I’ve not heard of any cases, theoretically a cat could become poisoned with lead if it consumed a wild animal that had been shot with a lead pellet.

 This depends on the poison.
 There is no antidote for rodenticide or 1080; treatment is aimed at preventing further absorption.

 The priority is to induce vomiting and/or pump the stomach followed by administration of activated charcoal which binds to the toxin, to prevent further absorption.